jaymwin/fcpp/README.md

 fcpp
 =============

-This package contains functions for repeatedly downloading SD card images (from trail cameras inside American kestrel nest boxes), determining which photos are actually new to the research drive, copying new photos into the drive, and renaming them by nest box ID and datetime for the Full Cycle Phenology Project.
+This package contains functions for the Full Cycle Phenology Project.
+So far, functions are used for 1) repeatedly downloading SD card images (from trail cameras inside American kestrel nest boxes), determining which photos are actually new to the research drive, copying new photos into the drive, and renaming them by nest box ID and datetime; and 2) renaming banding photos from Kobo data form and importing them to the research drive.

 Installing fcpp
 ------------------------